 The easiest way to propagate your anthurium magnificum is to divide it at the base, and separate out different plants, follow these steps:

-- Take the plant out of it’s soil and get as much of the soil off the roots as possible.
+- Take the plant out of it’s pot and get as much of the soil off the roots as possible.
 Be careful not to damage the plants.

 - Separate the plants out from each other as best you can, making sure that you get a root system with each plant.